 Authorized by Congress in the Rivers and Harbors Act of 1946, as the Jim Woodruff Lock and Dam Project, construction began the following year and was complete by 1952.
 The dam is a hydroelectric and navigational dam named in honor of James W. Woodruff, Sr., a Georgia businessman who spearheaded the development of the Apalachicola-Chattahoochee-Flint Project.

 Today, the lake and more than 22,000 acres of surrounding land provide excellent recreational opportunities for boating, camping, hunting and a world-class fishing experience.
 Some of the primary species of fish in Lake Seminole include largemouth bass, crappie, chain pickerel, catfish, and striped bass.
-American alligators, snakes and various waterfowl are also present in the lake, which is known for its goose hunting.
+American alligators, snakes and various waterfowl are also present in the lake, which is known for its duck hunting.